FindawayWorld/professorx/README.md

 metadata_sig                - (string) text signature that is updated when any of the above data changes

 ###How to get a content object
 To get the content object a call can be made to the android api.
+The returned JSON will have the required data to create your content objects.
 More information about using the api can be found in the developer portal here http://developer.audioengine.io/api/v3/patterns.

 ####GET /v3/audiobooks
     - Returns a JSON formatted document containing a list of audiobook objects as described above.